|

 -- Ignacio Cervantes Jimez, director of prisons in the Mexican state of Tamaulipas.
 Tamaulipas has signed an agreement allowing maquila operators to set up shop in its 13 state prisons.
 Jesus Vallejo Tamez of the Northwest Mexico Maquiladora Association calls the idea an "win-win" situation for prisoners and maquila operators.
 No word yet on which companies, reportedly five, have signed up for prison labor on the border.

 "In the nations of the South, the deification of the market and the demonization of the forces of change have resulted in the concentration of wealth, the multiplication of poverty, and the devastation of nature.
 More than ever the countries of the Southern Hemisphere are submitted to the dictatorship of an international market.
-It is the dictatorship of the single word, the single image, the single tune, and perhaps it’s more dangerous than other dictatorships because it acts on a world scale.
+It is the dictatorship of the single word, the single image, the single tune, and perhaps its more dangerous than other dictatorships because it acts on a world scale.
 This is the challenge faced by the South: Either we convert ourselves into a sad caricature of the North, or we find the energy to generate an essentially different path."

 -- Uruguayan writer Eduardo Galeano, interviewed in Utne Reader magazine (November-December 2001 issue).